keisukeYamagishi/xsort/README.md

 xsort ./xsort ./project.pbxproj
 ```

-this will cover files in the Xcode directory
+this will sort files in the Xcode directory

+Output.pbxproj file will be output so copy and paste it.

 ## Use it